brentmzey/web-service-gin/README.md

 - Generates unique IDs for new albums using `github.com/google/uuid`.
 - Uses a custom `writeJSON` function for pretty JSON output.
 - Adds a logging middleware to log each request's method, path, status, and duration.
+- **Implements rate limiting with exponential backoff**: If a client exceeds 5 requests in 15 seconds, further requests are blocked and the suggested wait time increases exponentially.
 - Uses only Go's standard library (`net/http`, `encoding/json`, etc).

 ---